deepali-kakkar/spacex-launch/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Server side rendered dashboard

+Run `npm run build:ssr` to compile the code with server side rendering.

+Run `npm run serve:ssr` to serve the code from above output.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.